jarogumulec/cytoskeletonanalysis/README.md

    - Close the images and proceed to the next file.

 5. **Open** the CSV files in Excel or other data-analysis tools to see the area, mean intensity, bounding rectangle, shape descriptors, etc. of each annotated focal adhesion.

 ---

+## Results plotting

+cell_and_FA_analysis.R putts all cell metric together with focal adhesion metrics and creates boxplots and simple correlation matrix

+---